christofmuc/bcr2000_for_dsi_prophet_rev2/README.md

 * The fourth encoder row is step 9 to 16 for track 3

 And yes, the BCR2000 misses 8 encoders to also allow editing the last 8 steps of track 4, but hey, this is already much better than with the Rev2 alone!

+### MIDI Channel ###

+Uh, as the MIDI channel is encoded into all the messages the BCR2000 is instructed to send, there is easy way to change the MIDI channel of the Rev2 - it should be set to channel zero.

+In case you absolutely can not live with channel zero, contact me and we'll find a way!